What is Rotary?

 Membership costs include:

-- Annual Membership Fee of $250 (included Rotary International and District component)
+- Annual Membership Fee of $250 (includes Rotary International and District component).
+Should you join part way through the Rotary year this is charged pro rata.

-- Cost of your meal for meetings at the Bistro.
+- Cost of your meal for meetings at the MAAC.

 Do I have to attend every meeting?